 In reality, disability insurance covers far more than just the typical slips, trips, bumps and bruises of life.

 For example, it steps in when you’re pregnant and get doctor’s orders for bed rest, or when you get a cancer diagnosis and need immediate treatment like chemotherapy or radiation that wears you down.

 So, it covers a lot more than just back pain or a broken arm.
 In fact, here’s a list of the five most common reasons for long-term disability claims, according to the CDA.
-Some of them may surprise you:
+Common ailments that trigger the disability insurance benefits may include:

 - Musculoskeletal disorders (aka pain in back and joints)